Federal-Sedinam/Object-Oriented-Programming/README.md

 # Object-Oriented-Programming
-This repo contains C++ codes written in the object oriented paradigm
+C++ codes written in the object oriented paradigm